ianlopez1115/josm-presets/README.md

 # josm-presets
-Presets for Taiwan JOSM users.
+Presets for JOSM users mapping the Philippines.